Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Improving Equivalence Pruning with State Symmetries

-In this work, we apply a technique presented by \cite{jefferson2019minimal} that allows the computation of the canonical signature of a state by using the stabilizer chain of $Aut(\Pi)$.
-Their work is a work on group theory, and deals with permutation groups in general.
-We show that with their~technique\footnote{Throughout their work, they present more than one technique to compute the canonical image of a subset of elements w.r.t.\! to a permutation group that acts on those elements.
-We actually use a simplified version of their simplest presented technique (\texttt{FixedOrbit}).
-The impact of using the other presented techniques is an interesting question for future work.}, we are able to compute a canonical signature of states almost as fast as we can compute a greedy signature using the hill-climbing procedure.
+Algorithm~\ref{alg:jefferson} shows the pseudocode of \cite{jefferson2019minimal}'s technique\footnote{Throughout their work, they present more than one technique to compute the canonical image of a subset of elements w.r.t.\! to a permutation group that acts on those elements.
+We follow their simplest presented technique (\texttt{FixedOrbit}).
+The impact of using the other presented techniques, which vary $\mathcal{B}$ throughout different runs, is an interesting question for future work.} applied to our context, where elements are facts, and subsets of elements are states.
 As far as we know, this is the first time their work is being applied to planning.

+We show next that with their~technique, we are able to compute a canonical signature of states almost as fast as we can compute a greedy signature using the hill-climbing procedure.